to the nervous system

 responds by contracting or a gland responds

-by releasing (secreting) chemical substances eg the central nervous systems
+by releasing (secreting) chemical substances called hormones.

 Muscles in your arm may